Unified, Persistent File Browser

 is_uploadfield for the payload type associated with the identified Callback and execute that command.
 In most cases this will cause a popup dialog where you can upload your file.

-For each entry in the table menu on the right, there are some actions you can do:
+For each entry in the table menu on the right, there are some actions you can do by clicking the gear icon:

 File Browser Actions